Are you tired of your Skullcandy earbuds not charging?

 However, there are some steps you can take to troubleshoot this issue.

-- Next, try resetting your earbuds by holding down the buttons for 10-15 seconds until they turn off and then turn back on again.
+- Next, try resetting your earbuds by holding down the buttons for 10-15 seconds until they turn off and back on again.
 This can sometimes help refresh the battery and allow it to begin accepting a charge.

 If these troubleshooting steps don’t work, it may be time to replace the battery in your Skullcandy earbuds.